-Unfortunately, SVELTE's probing mechanism can increase the network overhead, device power consumption, and the latency of detecting sinkhole attacks.
+Unfortunately, SVELTE's probing mechanism can increase the network overhead, device battery consumption, and the latency of detecting sinkhole attacks.
 Every probe from the 6BR will increase the network overhead.
-Every response from a device will consume more power.
+Every response from a device will consume more battery of the device.
 Worst of all, SVELTE has a dilemma in choosing the probing interval: a short interval will lead to a low latency in detecting sinkhole attacks, but a large overhead due to frequent probing and responding; a long interval will result in a low overhead, but a high latency in detecting sinkhole attacks.

-4.3 SVELTE+: A Two-Mode Approach Against Sinkhole Attacks
+C. SVELTE+: A Two-Mode Approach Against 6LowPAN Sinkhole Attacks